 By connecting the tekmarNet thermostats to a ClareHome system, your customers can change modes, cool and heat settings, and fan status from their mobile devices, such as iPhones, iPads, and Android phones.
 To adjust temperature settings, customers can simply slide the heat and cool set points around the dial on their ClareHome display.
 The following figure shows the tekmar tN4 controls on the ClareHome UI.

 Figure 1: Temperature mode showing temperature set points

 (1) Temperature setting displays on the ClareHome UI in Fahrenheit.

-(2) Change the Heat set point by sliding the indicator left/right on the bar.
+(2) Change the Heat set point by tapping the up/down arrow.

-(3) Change the Heat set point by sliding the indicator left/right on the bar.
+(3) Change the Cool set point by tapping the up/down arrow.

 (4) Change the Operation mode by tapping the desired radio button.

 (5) Change the Fan mode by tapping the desired radio button.